sking21121/Plotly_Belly_Button_Biodiversity/README.md

 # Plotly-Belly Button Biodiversity
-Interactive dashboard available at https://sking21121.github.io/Plotly_Belly_Button_Biodiversity/ To complete the panel for demographic information and to visualize the bacterial data for each volunteer.
+Interactive dashboard available at https://sking21121.github.io/Plotly_Belly_Button_Biodiversity/

+The purpose of this challenge was to complete the panel for demographic information and to visualize the bacterial data for each volunteer.

 Four technical analysis deliverables for Roza.
 Create a Horizontal Bar Chart, a Bubble Chart, a Gauge Chart, and Customize the Dashboard.
 The bar chart should display the top 10 bacterial species (OTUs) when an individual’s ID is selected from the dropdown menu.
 At the same time a bubble chart will display OTU Ids